criteo-cookbooks/ms_dotnet/README.md

 * "Access denied" error on windows_package when running chef via WinRM
   * `Cause`: winrm limitation
   * `Common environment`: knife windows bootstrap, chef-provisioning, test-kitchen
-  * `Best solution`: your remoting system should try to simulate a local session (psexec or schedule task)
+  * `Theoretical solution`: try to simulate a local session by wrapping your chef-client call in psexec or a schedule task.
-  * `Other solution`: create your custom wrapper to simulate a local session
+  * `Test-Kitchen solution`: with v1.8.0 you can use [the winrm-elevated feature](issue_winrm_elevated) that'll run chef via a schedule task

 Usage
 -----